 Brunch & Biscuits at the Blue Hen Cafe

-From the moment you step foot into this cozy, vintage-inspired breakfast and lunch cafe in the heart of St. Augustine's historic Lincolnville, it's clear why The Blue Hen Cafe is a local brunching favorite.
-Owners Terri Gamble and Jeff Sapp are no strangers to the restaurant industry and their bustling urban eatery reflects the care and attention they've given to creating a place that brings community together around good food.
+From the moment you step foot into this cozy, vintage-inspired breakfast and lunch locale in the heart of St. Augustine's Lincolnville neighborhood, it's clear why The Blue Hen Cafe is a local brunching favorite.
+Owners Terri Gamble and Jeff Sapp are no strangers to the restaurant industry and their bustling eatery reflects the care and attention they've given to creating a place that brings community together around good food.
 When she moved to St. Augustine to attend Flagler College in 2002, Terri began a series of food-industry jobs, first at the Bunnery on St. George street, then Cafe 11, Back 40, Collage and The Floridian.
 Jeff began his career as a teenager shucking oysters at Singleton’s in Mayport, then when on to work for The Chart House in Hawaii and Colorado before returning to the region to open Local Heroes and Back 40.
 The Blue Hen was born on February 14, 2013 and now resides in a renovated building that formerly housed a laundromat.
 The cafe, where breakfast is offered all day, has become known for its generous portions of comfort food with a Southern twist and requests for extra homemade peach butter are not uncommon.
 We caught up with Terri and Jeff to learn more about biscuits, brunch and building community at the Blue Hen.

 What role do you feel you are playing in the St. Augustine community, especially Lincolnville?